 12 Years a Slave, the Best Picture winner, is one of the few current movies I've seen.

 There's no denying the importance of its subject or the quality of the direction, especially in achieving a perfect balance of harsh realism with a subtle and mature perspective.
 This keeps the less sensational narrative flowing smoothly (something that sets it apart from Richard Fleischer's Mandingo and Quentin Tarantino's Django Unchained).
 12 Years a Slave has, however, some glaring weaknesses.
 I wish more filmmakers who take on a true story would understand that these are much harder stories to tell, not easier.
 Instead, many rely on the truth of the events to substitute for character and story development.
-They fail to realize that these fact-based stories can have a dramatically stifling effect on the artist's creative ability to tell them.
+They fail to realise that these fact-based stories can have a dramatically stifling effect on the artist's creative ability to tell them.
 Aside from what little the straightforward premise allows, how much do we really know (or learn) about our central character who spent 12 years as a slave?
 Wouldn't any of us (black, white or whatever) pretty much react the same way if we found ourselves in similar circumstances?
-The scenes of Northup's prior upper-class background have a sort of lifeless, commonality about them including his final family reunion.
+The scenes of Northup's prior upper-class background have a sort of lifeless commonality about them including his final family reunion.
 And while they do offer a stark contrast to his experiences as a slave, that's about it.
-More skillful storytellers would have provided a stronger individual identity to these scenes of our central character's past.
-There also seems to be a fundamental flaw in the construct of this particular true story: Since Northup is not in his way supposed to be a slave, should we feel more sympathy for him compared to the others who, what?...
+More skilful storytellers would have provided a stronger individual identity to these scenes of our central character's past.
+There also seems to be a fundamental flaw in the construct of this particular true story.
+Since Northup is not in his way supposed to be a slave, should we feel more sympathy for him compared to the others who, what?...
 Are supposed to be there?
-Lastly, there isn't a lot of gray in this film.
+There isn't a lot of grey in this film.
 Were white people really that kind and unprejudiced to Solomon in the North?
 In one scene, slave owner Edwin Epps (effectively portrayed by Michael Fassbender) demonstrates a strong personal attraction toward his slave Patsey (Academy Award winning Lupita Nyong'o) suggestive of his character's complexity.
 This idea, however, is disappointingly absent in, and therefore contradicted by, each of their following scenes together.
 What's Brad Pitt's Bass doing there anyway?
 He seems too good to be true like he wandered in from another film.
 Solomon leaving Patsey behind is realistically forceful but why do the storytellers have to abandon her as well?
 Her's was the far more distinctive character, driven to attempt suicide no less.
-Plus we aren't constantly reminded she's there by mistake.
-The issue is not whether one was born under more privileged circumstances, but the abhorrent and inhumane practice of slavery itself.
-The reasons for which are here left under-explored about a practice that was shamefully allowed to continue far beyond 12 years.
+Plus we don’t have to, by comparison to Northup, be constantly reminded she's there by mistake.
+The issue is not whether one was born under more privileged circumstances, but the abhorrent and inhumane practice of slavery itself: the reasons for which are here left under-explored about a practice that was shamefully allowed to continue far beyond 12 years.